CodeInnovator/Small-Projects/README.md

 13.Fizz Buzz - Write a program that prints the numbers from 1 to 100.
 But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
 For numbers which are multiples of both three and five print “FizzBuzz”.[FizzBuzz.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/FizzBuzz.java) (Last updated: Dec.15.2015)

 14.Reverse a String - Enter a string and the program will reverse it and print it out.
 [Reverse.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/Reverse.java) (Last updated: Dec.15.2015)

+15.Pig Latin - Pig Latin is a game of alterations played on the English language game.
+To create the Pig Latin form of an English word the initial consonant sound is transposed to the end of the word and an ay is affixed (Ex.: "banana" would yield anana-bay).
+Read Wikipedia for more information on rules.[PigLatin.java](JavaMegaProjectList/src/numbers/JavaMegaProjectList/codeInnovator/PigLatin.java) (Last updated: Dec.15.2015)